the-frost/zmk-config-soflemx/README.md

 # Sofle Choc or MX with 2 encoders.
+Buy now at keyboardhoarders.com

 Flash firmware:
 1. Keep both halves powered on.